Introduction

 Open your existing

-in VS Code (or your editor of choice). - Replace its entire contents with this updated script (which now writes a
+generate-structure.ps1in VS Code (or your editor of choice).- Replace its entire contents with this updated script (which now writes a

 - Run the updated script using the new